-The abovementioned U.S. sanctions are directed exclusively towards the designated individuals.
-As of the date of this Offering Memorandum, there is no evidence suggesting that these sanctions had a negative effect on the Paraguayan economy.
+The U.S. sanctions target only the designated individuals.
+As of the date of this Offering Memorandum, no evidence suggests these sanctions have negatively impacted Paraguay's economy.

-The Paraguayan Agency for Prevention of Money or Property Laundering ("SEPRELAD"), responsible for combatting money laundering and terrorist financing, has issued a statement reminding obligated entities about the requirement to verify international lists, such as the OFAC list and the United Nations Security Council sanctions list, prior to establishing relationships.
-Notable figures such as former President Cartes and former Vice President Velázquez already appear on the OFAC list.
-SEPRELAD emphasized that obligated entities must conduct ongoing monitoring and employ enhanced due diligence when dealing with individuals or entities listed by OFAC.
-While UN sanctions carry legally binding implications and involve asset freezing, the U.S. sanctions serve as an alert that triggers the application of risk mitigation mechanisms based on a risk-focused approach.
+The Paraguayan Agency for Prevention of Money or Property Laundering (SEPRELAD) has reminded obligated entities of their duty to verify international lists, such as the OFAC and United Nations Security Council sanctions lists, prior to establishing relationships.
+High-profile figures like Cartes and Velázquez are included on the OFAC list.
+SEPRELAD emphasized the need for ongoing monitoring and enhanced due diligence when dealing with such individuals or entities.
+While UN sanctions involve asset freezing and are legally binding, U.S. sanctions trigger risk mitigation measures based on a risk-focused approach.

-Within this context, in March 2023, coordination meetings were held between the member institutions of SEPRELAD's Board of Supervisors and representatives of the U.S. Embassy and U.S. government to discuss specific situations that could arise regarding the ownership of assets a ffected by the financial sanctions, as well as the level of precaution to be observed by national entities when verifying the existence or not of coincidences between their clients, users and suppliers with the persons listed in the OFAC.
+In March 2023, SEPRELAD's Board of Supervisors held coordination meetings with the U.S. Embassy and U.S. government representatives to address potential situations regarding the ownership of assets affected by financial sanctions.
+These meetings focused on the precautionary measures national entities should take when verifying client, user, or supplier relationships against the OFAC list.

-In addition, given the impact that the a forementioned sanctions could have on the national financial system, SEPRELAD and the Superintendency of Banks held a meeting in March 2023 to emphasize the need for regulated entities to apply customer due diligence and risk mitigation measures, in order to identify, if applicable, possible alerts.
+Additionally, given the potential impact of these sanctions on Paraguay's financial system, SEPRELAD and the Superintendency of Banks held a meeting in March 2023 to stress the importance of customer due diligence and risk mitigation measures by regulated entities to identify potential red flags.

-Paraguay has a broad legal and regulatory framework for the prevention of money la undering, financing of terrorism and financing of the proliferation of weapons of mass destruction, based on the international standards of the Financial Action Task Force (FATF), which regulate the policies and procedures that must be promoted by regulated entities in their various relationships and operations.
-See "Monetary System-Anti-Money La undering."
+Paraguay has a broad legal and regulatory framework for the prevention of money laundering, financing of terrorism and financing of the proliferation of weapons of mass destruction, based on the international standards of the Financial Action Task Force (FATF), which regulate the policies and procedures that must be promoted by regulated entities in their various relationships and operations.
+See "Monetary System-Anti-Money Laundering."